oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/websites/website-routing.rst

    * **Prefer Self-Contained Web Catalog Canonical URLs** - When this option is disabled, the canonical URLs point to the direct URLs of the underlying content types, if they are available.
 This option is disabled by default.

-   * **Canonical URL Security Type** - this option defines which value should be used as a website base URL in the canonical link in the page meta keywords.
+   * **Canonical URL Security Type** - This option defines which value should be used as a website base URL in the canonical link in the page meta keywords.
 Supported options: *Insecure* and *Secure*.

      When *Insecure* is selected, the website base URL in the canonical link matches the **URL** value.

      When *Secure* is selected, the **Secure URL** value is used instead.

-   * **Web Catalog** - when a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Storefront.
-If there is no Web Catalog in OroCommerce, the Master Catalog structure is mimicked.

-   Once you decide on the Web Catalog, click **Save Settings**, and the detailed content tree of the selected web catalog appears under the **Navigation Root** field.
+   * **Web Catalog** - When you add a web catalog, it populates the main menu and sub-menus of the OroCommerce storefront.
+If there is no web catalog available, the structure of the master catalog is used to fill the storefront menu.
+Once you add a web catalog, click **Save Settings** to prompt the system to show you a detailed content tree of the selected web catalog under the **Navigation Root** field.

-   * **Navigation Root** - select the root content node to be displayed in the OroCommerce storefront.
+   * **Navigation Root** - This option is available only if a web catalog has been added.
+Here, you can select the root content node to be displayed in the OroCommerce storefront.
 Keep in mind that only the sub-menu nodes that belong to the selected parent node will be visible in the storefront.

    .. image:: /user/img/system/websites/web_configuration/visible_content_node_website.png
       :alt: The selected sub-menu nodes that will be visible in the storefront.

+   * **Main Navigation Menu** - Select which :ref:`frontend menu <frontend-menus-overview>` will represent the :ref:`main menu <frontstore-guide--navigation-main-menu>` in the storefront.

+   * **Homepage** - When no web catalog is available, you can choose any of the available landing pages as your homepage.
+Please note that on clean installations of Oro applications, the default homepage is blank.

 5. In **Website Matchers**, configure the following values to identify the visitors of your website through various tracking options:

    .. image:: /user/img/system/config_system/website_matchers.png

-   * **Cookie Value** - a unique website ID that is saved in the cookies and is later used by a website matcher to identify the website customer is on.
+   * **Cookie Value** - A unique website ID that is saved in the cookies and is later used by a website matcher to identify the website customer is on.
 The cookie name that is configured on the :ref:`system level <routing-website-matchers-global>` combined with the cookie value creates the unique parameter that will identify the required website.

-   * **ENV Variable Name** - an environment variable that is used to store the unique website ID that is later used by a website matcher to identify the website customer is on.
+   * **ENV Variable Name** - An environment variable that is used to store the unique website ID that is later used by a website matcher to identify the website customer is on.

-   * **ENV Variable Value** - a unique website ID that is saved to the environment variable with the name defined in the option above.
+   * **ENV Variable Value** - A unique website ID that is saved to the environment variable with the name defined in the option above.

 6. To customize any of these options: